JetBrains/kotlin-web-site/docs/topics/data-classes.md

 val jack = User(name = "Jack", age = 1)
 val olderJack = jack.copy(age = 2)
 ```

+In case when data class has fields, which are lists.
+A copy method does not create copy of list items.
+The method just create new list object, with new pointers to old item objects.

 ## Data classes and destructuring declarations